Areas of Focus

 It is expected that some students may want to pursue an applied analytics internship in place of the practicum course.
 When such cases are approved, the internship would substitute for the applied analytics practicum requirement.
 Unpaid internships could receive the same academic credit as the practicum course; however, because paid internships may not be taken for credit, those students would be required to take 6 additional credit-hours of electives.
 For more information relating to the program, please visit http://www.analytics.gatech.edu/curriculum.

-For current or potential employers, find out what is required of you as an employer and tips on how to operate a quality Co-op or Internship program at your organization.
+For current or potential employers, the site explains what is required of you as an employer and tips on how to operate a quality Co-op or Internship program at your organization.
 Whether you wish to employ students in domestic and/or international positions, the Center can assist in meeting your workforce and training needs.